Expat Exchange

 We asked expats in Atenas what banks they use and there advice about banking.
 They advised...

 "Atenas is known for its warm, tropical climate and is often referred to as having the 'best climate in the world'.
 Before retiring in Atenas, expats should know that the cost of living is relatively low compared to many Western countries, but it's still one of the more expensive places to live in Central America.
 Healthcare in Costa Rica is of a high standard, with both public and private healthcare systems available.
 Expats can join the public healthcare system for a small monthly fee based on income, but many also choose to have private health insurance for more immediate care.
 Spanish is the official language of Costa Rica, so learning some basic Spanish phrases will be beneficial, although English is widely spoken in tourist areas and by younger generations.
 The culture in Atenas is laid-back and relaxed, with a strong emphasis on family and community.
 It's common for businesses to close in the afternoon for a few hours, a tradition known as 'siesta', so it's important to plan your day accordingly.
 Costa Rica has a stable democracy and is generally safe, but like any country, it has crime.
 Expats should take standard precautions such as not displaying wealth openly and being aware of their surroundings.
 The process of obtaining residency in Costa Rica can be complex and time-consuming.
 It's recommended to hire a lawyer to help navigate the process.
 There are several types of residency available, including pensionado (for retirees), rentista (for those with a guaranteed income), and inversionista (for investors).
 Costa Rica has a strong commitment to environmental sustainability, with a large portion of the country protected as national parks and reserves.
 Atenas itself is surrounded by coffee plantations and tropical forests, offering plenty of opportunities for outdoor activities.
 Finally, it's important to note that while Costa Rica is a beautiful country with a lot to offer, it's not for everyone.
-It's recommended to visit Atenas and spend some time there before making the decision to retire," remarked another expat in Atenas, Costa Rica.
+It's recommended to visit Atenas and spend some time there before making the decision to retire," mentioned another expat when asked about moving to Atenas, Costa Rica.

 Other Questions: